Btylrob/Mc-Finder/README.md

 # 🍔 McDonald's Image Classifier

 A deep learning application that classifies McDonald's menu items from images using TensorFlow and Keras.
 Each class is an item from the current McDonald's Menu as of April 2025.
+STILL IN PRODUCTION NOT READY FOR USE **
 ---

 ## 🧠 Project Overview